2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-pcr-primer-calculator-using-r.md

 # we will use this variable to access various parts of the data.
 ```

 First we need to add a defensive coding block into our script to prevent empty input files from being processed.
 If we do not check for empty input files, then we might come across coding issues later on in the script.
 How do we prevent this?
-Lets count the number of rows in primer_information that have sequencing data.
+Lets count the number of rows in primer_information that have sequencing data and stop the function if there is less than 1 row.
 ```r
 num_of_rows_in_data <- nrow(primer_information[, 1])
 # we will save this number to a variable becuase we will need it again within